 Once the oil is hot, reduce the heat to medium flame.

-Note – The temperature of the oil is very important to fry crispy pakoras.
-It should nether be very high nor very low.
+Note – The temperature of the oil is critical to fry crispy pakoras.
+It should neither be very high nor very low.
 Fry The pakoras on medium flame.

 Drop small pakoda in the hot oil using your fingers and fry until they are golden brown and crisp.
 Flip the pakoras using a slotted spoon a few times while frying to ensure even browning.